WPS Library Media Center Mission & Procedures

-The media centers of the Wahoo Public Schools will use the American Association of School Librarians' (AASL) Standards for the 21st-Century Learner to guide K-12 information literacy instruction, library collection development and technology/database purchases.
+The media centers of the Wahoo Public Schools will use the American Association of School Librarians' (AASL) National School Library Standards to guide K-12 information literacy instruction, library collection development and technology/database purchases.

 The mission of the Wahoo Public Schools' Library Media Centers is to support and enhance the research, informational, reading, viewing, and instructional needs of the staff and students of the district.

 The WPS Library Media Centers will provide user-friendly access to personal, academic, and professional information in a variety of formats, and provide active instruction on locating and using this information, with an emphasis on critical thinking to evaluate the validity and reliability of information accessed, especially Internet resources.